FreddeITsupport98/converter-mp4-to-gif-using-ffmpeg/README.md

 - **Smart Cleanup Options**: Provides intelligent recommendations for handling duplicates with safety checks to prevent accidental data loss

 #### **💾 Intelligent Caching & Learning System**
+- **Smart Cache Detection**: Automatically detects which files have been analyzed before and skips them entirely - dramatically speeds up interrupted or resumed operations
+- **Memory-Based Lookups**: Cache pre-scan loads entire cache into memory for instant O(1) file lookups (10x faster than disk-based searches)
+- **Resume from Interruption**: If you Ctrl+C during duplicate detection, the next run continues exactly where you left off - no wasted work!
+- **Change Detection**: Uses file size + modification time fingerprinting to instantly detect changed files that need re-analysis
-- **Persistent Analysis Cache**: Results from AI analysis are stored using corruption-proof atomic operations, dramatically speeding up re-processing
+- **Persistent Analysis Cache**: Results from AI analysis are stored using corruption-proof atomic operations
 - **Generation-Based Learning**: The AI maintains a persistent learning model that improves over time, tracking its "generation" as it learns from successful conversions
-- **Adaptive Memory Management**: The system learns which settings work best for different content types and gradually improves its recommendations
+- **Automatic Cache Cleanup**: Runs every 7 days in background to remove entries for deleted files, duplicates, and old data
 - **Corruption Recovery**: Advanced validation and automatic recovery systems ensure data integrity even in the event of system crashes or power failures

 ### ⚡ **Performance Beast: Enterprise-Grade Processing Power**